Edmonton LRT: Overview of planned lines

 The City of Edmonton prioritized completion of the Metro Line to NAIT for 2014, followed by expanding the system to the southeast and west.
 City council approved funding to begin preliminary engineering on the Valley Line from Mill Woods to Lewis Farms in June 2011.

 Capital Line expansion

 Future plans call for expanding the Capital Line to Gorman in the northeast and Heritage Valley in the south.

+South extension

+The Capital Line will be extended in two phases.
+Phase 1 is 4.5 kilometres long and will extend the line from Century Park just north of 23 Avenue at 111 Street to Ellerslie Road via an underpass under 23 Avenue, then rising above ground again before Saddleback Road.
+Phase 2 will extend from Ellerslie Road to Allard/Desrochers.
+The line extension will continue to use high-floor LRVs.

+Preparation work for future tunneling and reception site shafts on 23 Avenue at the 111 Street and 109 Street intersections began in early November 2022.
+Major construction of phase 1 commenced in early 2025 and is expected to be completed in four to five years, followed by testing and commissioning.

 Metro Line expansion

 NAIT to St. Albert

 Beyond NAIT, the Metro Line will travel through Blatchford (the sustainable neighbourhood being developed on the grounds of the former City Centre Airport), go over the CN railway yard north of Yellowhead Trail, and continue north along 113A Street, and west along 153 Avenue.
 The City of St. Albert has also begun preliminary plans to extend the LRT line into their borders.

 On May 19, 2010, the transportation department announced its recommendation for an extension of the Metro Line from NAIT station to St. Albert.
 This extension is expected to eventually serve 42,000 to 45,000 passengers daily.

+On December 16, 2022, city council approved funding to acquire land for Phase 2 of the Metro Line Northwest Expansion.